 Kernel Live patching

 Kernel live patching is a unique feature that allows users to implement kernel updates without rebooting the system.
-It allows users to implement important security updates without taking down services hence reducing the cost of maintenance and provide services smoothly.
+It allows users to implement important security updates without taking down services, reducing maintenance costs, and providing services smoothly.

 Canonical has provided Kernel live patching support on Ubuntu out of the box.
 It is easy to enable and free for up to 3 devices for personal use.
 For complete instructions on how to enable Kernel live patching on Ubuntu, please read this guide.

 Debian has a long history.
-It was started in 1993 i.e. just after two years of Linus Torvalds announcing Linux development in 1991.
-Since then it has been active and popularly known for providing a rock-solid operating system.
+It was started in 1993, i.e., after two years of Linus Torvalds announcing Linux development in 1991.
+Since then, it has been active and popularly known for providing a rock-solid operating system.